Struki84/exa/openai_search/openai_search.md

 ]
 ```

-Finally we'll define the primer `SYSTEM_MESSAGE`, which explains to OpenAI what it is supposed to do:
+Finally, we'll define the primer `SYSTEM_MESSAGE`, which explains to OpenAI what it is supposed to do:

 ```python
 SYSTEM_MESSAGE = {